AndrewRathbun/DFIRArtifactMuseum/README.md

 Want to see what the future holds for the DFIRArtifactMuseum repo?
 Check out the [project board](https://github.com/AndrewRathbun/DFIRArtifactMuseum/projects/1) where the to-do list can be found!

 ## Contributing to DFIRArtifactMuseum
-Please check out `CONTRIBUTING.md` (coming very soon) if you want guidance on how you can contribute to the DFIRArtifactMuseum.
+Please check out [CONTRIBUTING.md](https://github.com/AndrewRathbun/DFIRArtifactMuseum/blob/main/CONTRIBUTING.md) if you want guidance on how you can contribute to the DFIRArtifactMuseum.